gautam-lk/website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Post Doctoral Scholar
+role: Demonstrator

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of Iowa
+- name: PGIMER, Chandigarh
   url: https://www.pgimer.edu.in/

 # Short bio (displayed in user profile at end of posts)